SCLOUD-PTE-LTD/docs/lab/tenant-admin/lab-3.md

 ![1](/assets/images/labs/lab-46.png)

 ## Conclusion
 Congrats, by far we already learn how to create VPC with multiple subnets and apply security group to control the inbound and outbound traffics.
-Hope this lab give you better understanding about SCloudStack network topology, if you want to learn more on these topics, check out below documents:
+Hope this lab give you better understanding of SCloudStack network topology.
+If you want to learn more on these topics, check out below documents:

 - [VPC](https://docs.scloud.sg/private-cloud/user-guide/vpc/)
 - [Security Group](https://docs.scloud.sg/private-cloud/user-guide/security-group/)